rydmel/rydmel.github.io/index.md

 ---

 {% include image.html url="/images/Obama.jpg" caption="Meeting with President Obama as an Intel Science Talent Search Finalist in 2015.
 My research involved applying an old problem in number theory and elliptic curves to better encryption methods.
-There were applications of my research in cybersecurity. " width=400 align="left" %}
+There were applications of my research in cybersecurity. " width=400 align="center" %}

 # Ryan D'Mello
 Undergraduate Student, University of Chicago <br>